thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/03-setup-asa-e.md

 This lab *requires* that you have an Azure account which has access to Azure Spring Apps Enterprise.

-!!!!!!!!!TODO instructions here on how to see if you have access in the web console.

 This lab assumes you know Spring, but you are not that familiar with Azure or Azure Spring Apps Enterprise (ASA-E).
 Most of the important concepts used in this lab were covered in the previous exercise.
 If you want to go deeper you can do the https://docs.microsoft.com/en-us/training/courses/az-900t00[course AZ-900T00], especially the last 2 modules.

 It is also important to understand that, for Azure Spring Apps, the web interface is primarily read-only.
 You can do some very basic high-level resource creation but the majority of your work has to happen through either the command line or IDE plugin (https://code.visualstudio.com/docs/azure/extensions[VSCode] and https://plugins.jetbrains.com/plugin/8053-azure-toolkit-for-intellij[Intellij]).
 Due to this architecture, there will not be many web screenshots until we get to features such as monitoring or logging.